Graduate Student Orientation

 VIRTUAL GRADUATE STUDENT ORIENTATION

 A series of online modules where you will learn more about BGSU, policies important to your life and work as a graduate student, and who you can turn to for support while you are a student here.
-Available August 2 to those starting this Fall.
+Available now to those starting this Fall and in December to those starting this Spring.

 Bowling Green State University's Graduate Student Orientation (GSO) program is designed to acclimate new graduate students to the campus resources in order to foster community engagement and ensure student success.
 GSO provides initial training for students with first-time assistantships to ensure compliance with institutional policies as well as a successful start to their career.
 All new graduate students, as well as those who are first-time graduate assistants, are encouraged to participate GSO.